• Skip to primary navigation

 Karmini Sharma

-Karmini Sharma is a postdoctoral fellow at the Stanford King Center on Global Development.
-She completed her PhD in economics at University of Warwick in March 2022 and will join Imperial College London as an assistant professor of economics in 2024.
+Karmini Sharma is an assistant professor at Imperial College London Business School.
+She was a postdoctoral fellow at the Stanford King Center on Global Development.
+She completed her PhD in economics at University of Warwick in March 2022.
 She works at the intersection of economics of gender, development economics and experimental economics.
 She has used randomized controlled trials, lab-in-the-field experiments and laboratory experiments to understand deterrence of sexual harassment, gender segregation, and discrimination.

 Personal Website Send an Email